Countries That Recycle Wastewater Into Drinking Water

 AdobeStock_620286723 ©VR studio – stock.adobe.com

-While this idea may still make many people cringe, it is nonetheless becoming a serious option for an increasing number of countries and municipalities around the world that are rightly concerned aboutthe dwindling supply of freshwater.
-The megacity of Bangalore, India, is exploring such wastewater recycling, as is Los Angeles.
+While this idea may still make many people cringe, it is nonetheless becoming a serious option for more and more countries and municipalities around the world that are rightly concerned aboutthe depletion of freshwater resources.
+The megacity of Bangalore, India, is thus exploring such wastewater recycling, as is Los Angeles.

-In the United States, the Texas cities of Big Springs and Wichita Falls have already been using this technique, known as direct potable reuse, as has the city of Beaufort in South Africa since 2011.
+In the United States, the Texas cities of Big Springs and Wichita Falls are already using this technique, known as direct potable reuse, as is the city of Beaufort in South Africa, which has been doing so since 2011.

-But in this regard—and this remains largely unknown—it is yet another country that stands as the undisputed pioneer: Namibia.
-Ranked139thin the list of countries by level of development, one might be surprised that this Southern African nation is so far ahead of the curve, but when one considers the near-total lack of water resources in its capital, Windhoek, it becomes immediately less surprising that this municipality has sought to innovate.
+But in this regard—and this remains largely unknown—it is yet another country that remains the undisputed pioneer: Namibia.
+Ranked139thin the list of countries by level of development, it might seem surprising that this Southern African nation is so far ahead of the curve, but when one considers the near-total lack of water resources in its capital, Windhoek, it becomes immediately less surprising that this municipality has sought to innovate.

 Aerial view of Windhoek, a capital city born in the middle of the desert

-Aerial view of Windhoek, a capital city born in the middle of the desert.
+Aerial view of Windhoek, a capital city that sprang up in the middle of the desert.
 H. Baumeler/Wikimedia, CC BY-SA

-In the middle of an arid plain, more than 200 km from the coast, Windhoek (with a population of nearly 500,000) cannot harvest the scarce rainwater—which evaporates almost immediately at these desert latitudes—nor can it draw from the rivers or groundwater sources in the surrounding area, which replenish very little when they are not completely dry.
+In the middle of an arid plain, more than 200 km from the coast, Windhoek (with a population of nearly 500,000) can neither harvest the scarce rainwater—which evaporates almost immediately at these desert latitudes—nor draw water from the surrounding rivers or aquifers, which replenish very little when they are not completely dry.

 The article you are reading is brought to you in partnership with “Sur la Terre,” an AFP Audio podcast.
-A series exploring initiatives promoting the ecological transition around the world.
+It’s a series that explores initiatives promoting the ecological transition around the world.
 Subscribe!

 In 1968, the city—then under South African rule—was also seeing its population grow at an impressive rate when it began recycling its wastewater to turn it into drinking water.
 Fifty-five years later, 30% of the wastewater is recycled into drinking water in less than ten hours.
 The rest of the domestic drinking water comes from dams and wells in other parts of the country. https://www.youtube.com/embed/arCmp7jOjiw?wmode=transparent&start=0

 To enable the recycling of wastewater into drinking water, Windhoek has implemented a series of innovative processes that now consists of 10 steps.
-It includes physicochemical processes, such as coagulation and flocculation (the addition of a coagulant to form flocs—clusters of suspended matter that then settle due to their weight and are removed in the sludge), as well as chemical processes such as ozonation.
+It includes physicochemical processes, such as coagulation and flocculation (the addition of a coagulant to form flocs—clusters of suspended matter that then settle due to their weight and are removed as sludge)—as well as chemical processes such as ozonation.

-When exposed to ozone, the water undergoes an oxidation process that breaks down many micropollutants (such as pesticides and drug residues) and inactivates bacteria, viruses, and parasites.
+When it comes into contact with ozone, the water undergoes an oxidation process that breaks down many micropollutants (pesticides, drug residues, etc.) and inactivates bacteria, viruses, and parasites.

 [More than 85,000 readers rely on The Conversation’s newsletters to better understand the world’s major issues.
 Subscribe today]